 You can download it on the Galaxy Store and test it for yourself.

 How Samsung Wallet works

 Samsung Wallet works by aggregating your payment details, cryptocurrency wallets and even house access keys.

-Because it combines Pay, Pass and some of SmartThings into one place, you can hold membership cards and other passcodes.
+Because it combines Samsung Pay, Pass and some SmartThings into one place, you can hold membership cards and other passcodes.
 Within a year of Samsung Wallet’s release, there are plans to include student ID and driver’s license support.

 Samsung also introduced a unique partnership.
 Korean Air will allow you to store boarding passes digitally, presumably as a test, before launching this feature globally with more companies.